 How To Do Mindfulness-Based Stress Reduction Meditation

 The best way to practice MBSR is to find a workshop in your area to attend.
 This will give you the full program experience as it was originally intended.

 However, for financial or travel reasons, attending MBSR may not be an option for you.
-Fortunately, a certified instructor, Dave Potter offer free online courses for anyone looking to learn MBSR.
+Fortunately, a certified instructor, Dave Potter offers free online courses for anyone looking to learn MBSR.
 You can find those classes here.

 Who Is Mindfulness-Based Stress Reduction Meditation Ideal For?

 This meditation is excellent for anyone that deals with pain and inflammation or chronic illness.
-The connection and focus on the body is ideal for easing pain and learning to have a higher tolerance and acceptance.
+The connection and focus on the body are ideal for easing pain and learning to have a higher tolerance and acceptance.